mysticaltofu/DH150-NATALIEMAZMANIAN/assignment07/README.md

 ### Trial :four: - Final

 This did not really work out very well, as the vertical text looked unorganized and the images did not fit nicely around the crossed words.
 I changed my design one last time to feature a staircase-like layout of carpets to draw the readers eye downward and follow the text.
+I also included a pomegranate as the logo for the museum, as the pomegranate is a symbol of Armenia.
+I changed the museum title from Helvetica to Spectral to increase credibility.
 I included "@ AEM" to emphasize that this is a museum, and not a travel agency, which the phrase "discover Armenia" might suggest:

 ![HomeStaggered](https://github.com/mysticaltofu/DH150-NATALIEMAZMANIAN/blob/main/HomeStaggered.png)